These are FAQ’s about software I use. You might also see LaTeX FAQ’s.

 foo | grep Chen | sort | xsel --clipboard.

 Of course, without a terminal you could also run a graphical program, open Google sheets, copy the results in, use the filter menu, then sort it, and finally Ctrl-C the result.
 But why be so roundabout?
-You know what you want, just type it directly.
+You know what you want, just say it.

 Also Fish autocomplete is life-changing 🐟 ❤️ 🔥 (zsh is good too I hear.)